New Puppy Guide

 Diet

-What to feed your new puppy.
+What should you feed your new puppy?

 Picking a food can be difficult with many different options on the shelf.
 It is important that your new puppy be on a puppy specific diet.
 Puppy formulas are developed to help provide proper nutrition as they grow.
 Please do not hesitate to ask us if what you are feeding is a good option!